zixuansunnydeng/FS_career_SWE_Starter-1/Lecture7/lecture7.md

   5. run `flutter create .` to add web support to existing app
   6. run `flutter clean` to clean previous builds
   7. start the app
+  8. After launching app in chrome, use `f12` to open inspector, then click `device tool`.
+Then you will be able to select whichever mobile device you would like
 - When restart, refresh the browser instead

 ### XMLHttpRequest error